-If less than all of the Bonds are to be redeemed, the City may select the maturity or maturities of such Bonds to be redeemed.
-If less than all of the Bonds of any maturity are to be redeemed, the Bonds or portions thereof to be redeemed are to be selected in a random manner by the Bond Registrar or DTC, as applicable, or in accordance with their respective standard procedures.
-Any Bond in the principal amount of greater than \$5,000 may be partially redeemed in any integral multiple of \$5,000.
+If less than all of the Bonds of any maturity are to be redeemed, the Bonds or portions thereof to be redeemed are to be selected by the Bond Registrar or DTC, as applicable, by lot, or in accordance with their respective standard procedures.
+The Bond Ordinance provides that the portion of any Bonds of a denomination of more than \$5,000 to be redeemed will be in the principal amount of \$5,000 or any integral multiple thereof and that in selecting portions of such Bonds for redemption, the Bond Registrar will treat each such Bond as representing that number of such Bonds of \$5,000 denomination that is obtained by dividing the principal amount of such Bonds to be redeemed in part by \$5,000.